GACJ/callingitround/content/docs/conducting/3_transposing_coursing_orders/index.md

 So the bell in the "front" of the coursing order (the 5) got moved two places back and shuffled everything else around accordingly.
 Note that the 5 is actually the bell that made the bob!
 And the other two bells that "moved" in the coursing order were the other bells affected in the bob.

+The amazing thing about viewing a bob as a transposition of a coursing order is that it works _at every calling position_.
+All that happens when you move calling positions is that you move _which_ bells are affected by the transposition; but the shape of the thing -- the directions the arrows point and how many there are -- remain the same.
+When you see:

+{{< figure src="transpose_wrong.png" class="center" width=100px >}}

+You can confidently know that there was a call at Wrong.
+It is definitional: at a Wrong, the first three bells in the coursing order are transposed.
+In this case, it's the 532.
+When there is a bob, the way the three bells move about tells you what they do at the bob.
+In this case, the 5 made it, the 3 ran out, and the 2 ran in.
+And no matter what the coursing order is, this will work!
+If you start with 2354 and make a call at Wrong, you will get 3524; the 2 will make it, the 3 will run out, and the 5 will run in.
+These universal patterns are part of what make learning about coursing orders so useful.

 ## Home

-Let's try that trick again, but with a bob at Home.
+So with that weighty knowledge in hand, let's try our trick again, but with a bob at Home.
 Remember to use the same convention as before: don't include the treble or the tenor in your coursing order answer.

 {{< textbox id="tra2" answer="5243" >}}
 {{< figure src="home_bob.png" class="float-right" width=200px >}}
 {{< /textbox >}}

 Here the coursing order changed from 5324 (the plain course coursing order) to 5243.
-Unlike in the bob at Wrong example, here the 5 stayed put and the other bells swapped around:
+Unlike in the bob at Wrong example, here the first bell in the order (the 5) stayed put and the other bells swapped around:

 {{< figure src="transpose_home.png" class="center" width=100px >}}